4lhc/startpage.py/README.md

 credits
 --------
 This work is based on the following works.
-Thanks to all the original creator.
+Thanks to all the original creators.

 * [startpage](http://www.deviantart.com/art/KMay-Start-Page-184915031) by *DeFined04*
 * google powered search by [tutorialzine](http://tutorialzine.com/2010/09/google-powered-site-search-ajax-jquery/)